Relau

+Relau is a suburb of George Town in the Malaysian state of Penang.
+It is located 9.9 km southwest of the city centre, between Paya Terubong to the north, Bayan Lepas to the east and Balik Pulau to the west.

 Etymology

 Relau is believed to be named after charcoal kilns (Malay: relau) that had been built within the area.

 History

 One of the major landmarks in Relau is the abandoned Chung Thye Phin Villa, which was formerly the summer residence of Chung Thye Phin, a local tycoon.
-Chung, the fourth son of Chung Keng Quee, served as the last Chinese Kapitan of Perak and by the time of his passing in 1935, was said to be the wealthiest man on Penang Island.
+Chung, the fourth son of Chung Keng Quee, served as the last Chinese Kapitan of Perak. and by the time of his death in 1935 was said to be the wealthiest man on Penang Island.

 For much of its history, Relau was an agricultural area, until its eventual development into a housing estate in the 1980s.

+Geography

+Demographics

+As of 2020, the subdivision of Bukit Relau was home to a population of 18,755.
+Ethnic Chinese constituted nearly 57% of the area's population, while Malays formed another 34%.
+Indians comprised close to 6% of the suburb's population.

 Transportation

 Paya Terubong Road, which links Relau with the Paya Terubong suburb to the north and the town of Balik Pulau to the west, serves as the main thoroughfare within the neighbourhood.

-Rapid Penang bus routes 301 and 306 include stops within Relau, thus connecting the neighbourhood with George Town proper, Queensbay Mall, and the Air Itam and Paya Terubong suburbs.
+Rapid Penang bus routes 301 and 306 include stops within Relau, thus connecting the neighbourhood with the city centre, Queensbay Mall, and the Air Itam and Paya Terubong suburbs.